logo

 Has your website been negatively affected in anyway, including your domain or link profile?
 Seen any massive drops in ranks, or have you actually seen an increase in traffic?
 Some webmasters have reported drops in traffic and it would be interesting to see what type of keywords people are losing rank on and more, so drop us an email.

-Karim Khan is a Sydney-based technologist and entrepreneur from Sydney, Australia.
+Ken Khan is a Sydney-based technologist and entrepreneur from Sydney, Australia.
 He has over 15 years experience in the digital landscape and has worked with some of Australia's largest brands.

 No Comments